nconklindev/birt-docs/docs/birt-studio/99-known-issues.md

 ## Computed Column Expression Does Not Update in the UI

 When creating a computed column expression, there is a known issue where the expression may not update in the UI after it has been saved.
 This is a visual issue and does not affect the functionality of the expression.
+If you are having trouble knowing what expression is currently being executed, please open a case with Support who can look into the design for you and help troubleshoot.

 ## Drag & Drop Functionality Does Not Work as Expected